 As a fellow CEO, I know how it goes.
 I also love what I do and I’ve been guilty of working around the clock from time to time.
 The truth is, balance is important for your health and the health of your company.
 The CEO needs to be well-rested, healthy, and sharp to continue to make the right moves.
 You need to commit to a 30 minute lunch break and even a time to call it quits for the day.
 If not, things can really get out of hand!

-Gain valuable support and guidance for every one of these aspects of your fashion business.
-Contact Scaling Retail for a consultation session today at firstname.lastname@example.org.
+Gain valuable support and guidance for every aspect of your fashion business.
+Contact Scaling Retail for a consultation session today at email@example.com.